How to Create a Killer Instagram Bio in 2020

 Once you’ve made the switch to an Instagram business profile, you can choose to include your email address, phone number, and physical address on your profile without having to use up any character space in your bio.

-For traditional brick and mortar stores, like the San Fran-based Anomie, having a clickable link to your store location can be a real help for your followers and improve footfall through your doors:
+For traditional brick and mortar stores, like the San Francisco-based Anomie, having a clickable link to your store location can be a real help for your followers and improve footfall through your doors:

 Once these are set up, a profile visitor can easily click on any of these links in your Instagram bio and reach out to you directly via email or a phone call, or be given directions to your location.